 To advance patient-centered, population-based osteopathic healthcare through transformative education and illuminating research.

 NYITCOM is proud to share our outcomes data.
 We consistently perform well in national licensing examinations administered by the National Board of Osteopathic Medicinal Examiners.
-Additionally, 100% of our 2015, 2016, and 2017 graduates were placed into residency training programs.
+Additionally, 100 percent of our 2015, 2016, and 2017 graduates were placed into residency training programs.
 Find more outcomes information on our website.

 NYIT College of Osteopathic Medicine established in 1977 is accredited by the New York State Board of Regents, Middle States Commission on Higher Education, and the American Osteopathic Association Commission on Osteopathic College Accreditation (COCA), which is the national accrediting agency for colleges educating osteopathic student physicians.
 Any student who has a complaint related to the COCA accreditation standards and procedures should file the complaint with: